Skip to Main Content

 Before taking out a quick cash advance, consider the drawbacks of payday loans:

 • No credit building: A payday loan won’t help establish or repair your credit, even if you repay the loan in full and on time.
-Payday lenders typically don’t report any information about your payment history to the credit bureaus.
+Payday lenders typically don’t report any information about your payment history to the credit bureaus — unless you fail to repay the debt.
+So a payday loan can’t help your credit, but it may harm it.

 How do installment loans work?

-Installment loans provide a lump sum of money that must be repaid in equal monthly installments.
-They’re offered by banks, credit unions and online lenders and provide a more structured and often more affordable borrowing option than payday loans.
+Installment loans provide a lump sum of money that is repaid in equal monthly installments over a set term.
+They’re offered by banks, credit unions and online lenders, and provide a more structured and often more affordable borrowing option than payday loans.

-If you’re considering getting an installment loan, it’s crucial to understand how the process works compared to getting a payday loan:
+If you’re considering getting an installment loan, it’s crucial to understand how the process works:

 • Applying: The application process for an installment loan is more thorough than that of a payday loan.
 You must provide more information, including proof of identity and stable income, and undergo a credit check.
 This information lets lenders assess your ability to repay the loan.

 • Approval: If you apply online, approval typically takes only a few minutes or hours.
-Funding typically happens within one to three business days, though some lenders offer same-day funding and others warn it could take up to two weeks.
+Funding typically happens within one to four business days, though some lenders offer same-day funding.

-• Amounts: Loan amounts for installment loans can range from a few hundred dollars to $100,000, depending on the lender and the borrower’s creditworthiness.
+• Amounts: Loan amounts for installment loans can range from a few hundred dollars to $100,000, depending on the lender’s policies and your creditworthiness.

 • Repayment: Terms for installment loans are more borrower-friendly than payday loans.
-Borrowers repay the loan in fixed monthly payments over several months or years, depending on the loan agreement.
+You’ll repay the loan in fixed monthly payments over several months or years, depending on the loan agreement.

 Pros of installment loans